26 Nov 2021, last revised 12 May 2022

 - Michigan Department of Community Health, Division for Vital Records and Health Statistics; Lansing, Michigan; Death Records (accessed on ancestry.com).

 - anonymous.
 (1872, May 16).
-Business Changes.
+Business changes.
 Portage Lake Mining Gazette (Houghton, MI). p.
 3.

 color: aqua